Nursing MSN & DNP

 Choose the Right Career Path Between Nurse Practitioner vs Physician Assistant

 Comparing the educational requirements, work environments and scope of practice can help you choose between a career as a physician assistant vs nurse practitioner.
-For example, NPs spend more time counseling patients and their families on health promotion and disease prevention.
+For example, an NP (vs PA) will spend more time counseling patients and their families on health promotion and disease prevention.
 Physician assistants, on the other hand, may take up a surgical specialty.15

 Resources for Nurse Practitioners